I’ve always wanted to find out about a POP that was reputed to be really popular on the Waharau coast and thought maybe now is the time.

 The loo is a classic recycled corrugated iron shed but it all works.
 One of the most popular items here is an old copper for heating the water for showers.
 With plenty of firewood on hand, you light the fire, heat the water, put in a 20 litre container (provided) and there is a winch for winding it up a tree.
-Thats the shower mixed with some cold water to get the right temperature.
+That’s the shower mixer with some cold water to get the right temperature.
 You can also use the hot water in a private shower over a bath setup if you’d prefer.
 A great setup! and apparently it is really popular.

 Almost directly across the road is a beach on the edge of the Firth of Thames looking straight out to the Coromandel Peninsular.. just bliss.

 After parking Rafe and checking out the Camp area and being followed everywhere by a very friendly chook, I went for a walk down to the beach.